 How will I be taught?

-Through one to one guidance, group critiques and self-assessment against individualised learning outcomes stated on the ILP.
+One to one tutorial guidance, group critiques, self-assessment against learning outcomes stated on the Individual Learning Plan.

 What do I need to bring with me?

 If you are a new student and have no materials please wait for your tutor's advice on what to buy.
 However, all students should bring an A4 sketchbook of good quality cartridge paper, preferably with a hard cover and ring bound, and a variety of pencils.
 You will need to provide your own materials and these will vary in cost according to the course requirements.
 Some of our centres have their own ‘shops' where you are able to buy materials at competitive prices.
 If you have any materials/equipment that might be appropriate please bring them with you.

 Courses are designed to progress students to higher levels of the craft and also to support application to Access to Art and Degree Foundation courses or relevant Craft, Art and Design Degree courses.

 What do I need to join the course

 For this Improvers course it is recommended that students have completed a Beginners course, or have relevant experience.